porsche-design-system/porsche-design-system/packages/components/src/components/modal/modal.examples.md

 ### <A11yIcon></A11yIcon> Accessibility hints

-To support **keyboard navigation**, please take care of correct **focus handling** after closing the modal with `ESC` or `Enter` key: The trigger element (e.g. a button) which has opened the modal must **receive focus state again** after the Modal is closed.
-This is important to keep focus order consistent.
-You can test it out by navigation this example with the keyboard only.
-This behaviour is already baked into the Modal component.

-To announce the correct heading for **screen reader** users, it is mandatory to set a meaningful heading through **ARIA** with the `aria` property.
+To provide a unique accessible name for the dialog, it's mandatory to set a meaningful label with the `aria` property.

 ## Dismiss Button

-It's possible to render the Modal without dismiss button.
+It's possible to render the modal without dismiss button.
 At the same time this also deactivates dismissing the modal by pressing `Escape`.

 <Playground :markup="dismissButtonMarkup" :config="config"></Playground>

 ## Disable Backdrop Click

-It's possible to disable closing the Modal by click on the backdrop.
+It's possible to disable closing the modal by click on the backdrop.

 <Playground :markup="disableBackdropClickMarkup" :config="config"></Playground>

 ## Backdrop

-By default, `blur` should be used whenever the Modal gets opened by a user interaction, e.g. a click on a button, to allow the user to fully concentrate on the Modal content.
-While `shading` should be used when the Modal gets opened automatically, e.g. through a "Cookie Consent Dialog", so that the user still knows which page it is.
+By default, `blur` should be used whenever the modal gets opened by a user interaction, e.g. a click on a button, to allow the user to fully concentrate on the modal content.
+While `shading` should be used when the modal gets opened automatically, e.g. through a "Cookie Consent Dialog", so that the user still knows which page it is.

 <Playground :markup="backdropMarkup" :config="config">